Science

 Moreover, the researchers found a 30 percent deviation in scores of "harm avoidance" (an inherited anxiety trait), that corresponded to the condition of this circuitry.

 This is not the same as saying that alcoholism is caused by stress.
-Indeed, there is strong evidence of other genes in play.
 But we are also beginning to see why some of us may need a drink at the end of a very trying day.

 So what is going on?
 Dr Barr referred to "allostatic load."
 The opposite of "allostasis" is "homeostasis."
 In this context, in homeostasis the body is in a state of equilibrium and stability, or as Dr Barr describes it, "the regulation of a physiological setpoint in order to maintain internal viability."
 Allostasis, by contrast is "achieving stability through change."
 This may be okay if the system habituates to repeated challenge, but failure to adapt can result in system overload.